Royce Lewis Preview, Player Props: Twins vs. Rays

 Rays Pitching Rankings

+- The pitching staff for the Rays has a collective 9.2 K/9, the sixth-best in the league.

-- The Rays' 3.78 team ERA ranks third among all league pitching staffs.
+- The Rays have the third-ranked team ERA across all league pitching staffs (3.78).

-- Rays pitchers combine to give up 150 home runs (one per game), the least in the league.
+- Rays pitchers combine to surrender 152 home runs (one per game), the least in baseball.

 © 2023 Data Skrive.
 All rights reserved.